 This year, I am working with the 8th graders on an project that takes a stand against the proposed Minnesota constitutional amendment to ban same-sex marriage in our state.

 “We chose this topic as an 8th grade because it was something that we all felt passionate about and wanted to do something about.
 Many of us have gay family members or know somebody that is gay and we think that they shouldn’t have they’re rights taken away.
 We strongly believe in equality and think that this amendment is fundamentally wrong.
-There are gay and lesbian families at FSM so the fact that we know that this will directly effect our community makes us even more motivated to succeed.
+There are gay and lesbian families at FSMN so the fact that we know that this will directly effect our community makes us even more motivated to succeed.

 We hope to accomplish success by taking a stance against this amendment as an 8th grade and creating a video that we hope educates the public and brings awareness to this extremely important vote happening next year.
 It’s a vote to deny rights and we can’t afford to sit on the sidelines.
-We need to stand up and do as much as we can to help defeat this amendment.” –FSM 8th grader
+We need to stand up and do as much as we can to help defeat this amendment.” –FSMN 8th grader

 The capstone project is multi-faceted: